 Thank you for the opportunity to tell you about my Strength and Performance program!

-- Who is it for?
-High school and college athletes who want to get bigger, faster, and stronger both physically and mentally.
+Who is it for?
+High school athletes who want to continue to play their sport at the next level (college) and college athletes who want to get bigger, faster, and stronger both physically and mentally.

 That’s the snapshot version of my program, below I’ll give you more detail.